accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 Evaluating and adapting these elements requires the intervention of specialists and the use of technical software (screen readers, page layout software compatible with the PDF format or the Acrobat Pro work environment).

-The same applies when the PDF document is produced using specialised software, in particular DTP (Desktop Publishing) software or a specialised publishing chain, in which case direct reference should be made to standard [EN 301 549 v.3.2.1](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf) for Section 10 Non-web documents.
+The same applies when the PDF document is produced using specialised software, in particular Desktop Publishing software or a specialised publishing channel, in which case direct reference should be made to standard [EN 301 549 v.3.2.1](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf) for Section 10 Non-web documents.

 ### Type of non-compliant content {class="no-summary"}